 Please note that neither parents nor outside interests are permitted to distribute or display any publication, announcement, advertisement, or other written or printed matter on any Bolles campus.
 This policy is intended to protect our families from receiving unwanted and/or unauthorized materials.

-Items that are starred (*) are considered "Regulation", meaning the clothing is required and must be purchased through the Bolles Lands’ End (www.landsend.com) store or the Bolles campus store.
-Non-regulation items that are available through the Bolles Lands’ End store are also noted.
-If you are given uniform pieces from a previous student, please ensure they meet the current dress code options.
+Starred items (*) are considered "Regulation," meaning the clothing is required and must be purchased from the Bolles Lands’ End (www.landsend.com) store or the Bolles Campus Store.
+If you are given uniform pieces from a previous student, please ensure they meet the current dress code requirements.

-BOTTOMS*: Khaki or navy blue pants, skorts, and shorts purchased through the Bolles Lands’ End store of an appropriate fit and length.
+BOTTOMS*: Khaki or navy-blue pants, skorts and shorts purchased from the Bolles Lands’ End store of an appropriate fit and length.
 The Bolles logo will be embroidered on all uniform bottoms.
 Skorts are the “top of the knee” style, unaltered with a Bolles logo at the hem.
 Please allow for growth.

-SHIRTS*: Oxford button down or Polo-style shirts with the Bolles logo.
-(Polo may be purchased through the Bolles Lands’ End store or the campus store.)
+SHIRTS*: Oxford button down or polo-style shirts with the Bolles logo purchased from the Bolles Lands’ End store or the Campus Store.
 Bolles polo-style team shirts (sports, band, robotics, etc.) are also acceptable.
 They should be the correct size for the student, not oversized and always tucked in neatly.

-SWEATSHIRTS: Bolles School sweatshirts may be worn.
-They should be of correct size for the student, not oversized.
+SWEATSHIRTS: Bolles school sweatshirts may be worn.
+They should be the correct size for the student, not oversized.

-BELTS: Bottoms with belt loops must be worn with a belt.
+BELTS: Bottoms (pants, shorts and skorts) with belt loops must be worn with a belt.

-OUTERWEAR: In cold weather, students may wear jackets and coats of their own choice that reflect good taste with no large logos, advertising, or denim.
+OUTERWEAR: In cold weather, students may wear jackets and coats with no large logos, advertising or denim.
 Hoodies/sweatshirts are not considered jackets.
-Options are available through the Bolles Lands’ End store.
+Options are available from the Bolles Lands’ End store.

 ACCESSORIES: Hair and makeup must be neat, and not in a dramatic style or unnatural color.
-Hair should be well kept and out of the eyes at all times.
+Hair should be well-groomed and out of the eyes.
 Hats and sunglasses are not permitted.
-Jewelry/accessories must be understated and reflect good taste.
+Jewelry and accessories must be simple and understated.

-DESIGNATED SPIRIT DRESS DAYS: On Spirit Days, for tops, students may follow the regular dress code, or they can wear a Bolles t-shirt, worn with dress code bottoms or jeans with no rips, tears or holes.
+DESIGNATED SPIRIT DRESS DAYS: On designated Spirit Days, students may wear a Bolles polo shirt or a Bolles t-shirt, with uniform bottoms or long jeans with no rips, tears or holes.